arnehormann/configurator/README.md

   * database entries
   * web api calls
   * ...

-Everything is supported, command line argument and environment variable support is already built in.
+All these scenarios are possible, support for command line arguments and environment variables is built in.

 ## Example 1 - multiple modules
 Here's an example using the same module in one configuration: